karanpargal/servify-sigmanerds/README.md

 Accessing dependable and trustworthy local services can be difficult in today's fast-paced environment.
 People often face difficulties in finding trustworthy providers for tasks such as gardening, carpentry, and tutoring within their communities.
 This lack of a centralized, secure platform contributes to uncertainties surrounding service quality, reliability, and safety.

-To address this issue, we propose the creation of Servify, a platform designed to connect individuals seeking local services with qualified providers on blockchain, for unparalleled credibility, accountability and authenticity.
+To address this issue, we present you **Servify**, a platform designed to connect individuals seeking local services with qualified providers on blockchain, for unparalleled credibility, accountability and authenticity.

 ## 🧠 Knowledge Primer

  - **Anon Aadhaar** is a zero-knowledge protocol that allows Aadhaar ID owners to prove their identity in a privacy preserving way.
 It provides a set of tools to generate and verify proofs, authenticate users and verify proofs on-chain.
  - **Scroll** is a Layer 2 blockchain platform that aims to scale Ethereum by processing transactions off-chain and then committing them to the main Ethereum chain.
 It utilizes zero-knowledge proofs (ZKPs) to verify the validity of these off-chain transactions without revealing the underlying data, ensuring scalability, privacy, and security.
+ - **Push Protocol** Push Protocol, formerly known as EPNS, is a Web3 communication protocol that enables cross-chain notifications and messaging for dApps, wallets, and services.
+It provides a decentralized and gasless way for users to receive real-time updates and interact with Web3 applications.